armonazizi/Bejar-Lab-Variant-Calling-Pipeline/README.md

 All fastq files should be in a directory titled fastq, and the snakemake script should be run in the 'fastq' parent directory.

+The '-n' flag can be added to the following command to do a "dry run" of the pipeline.
+This will output all steps that will be taken without actually executing them.

 Command to run pipeline:
 ```shell
 snakemake -s variant.py -j <Maximum Number of jobs to submit concurrently> --cluster "qsub -q {params.queue} -l {params.time} -l {params.nodes}"
 ```

+If the pipeline crashes or times out midway through the analysis, it can be started again without redoing the analysis that was already completed.
+In order to do this, delete all files that are incomplete, or that were being generated when the pipeline crashed.
+Then, run the command that was used to start the pipeline.